farahroslend/rojak/README.md

 ## Version Control
-* Development of the website using the Gitpod IDE, launched by including `gitpod.io/#` at the beginning of the SCUBAsia Github repository, as prescribed by Github [here] (https://www.gitpod.io/docs/getting-started/)
+* Development of the website using the Gitpod IDE, launched by including `gitpod.io/#` at the beginning of the rojak Github repository, as prescribed by Github [here] (https://www.gitpod.io/docs/getting-started/)
 * Accidentally installed a branched version of the repository in Gitpod farahroslend/gitpod-setup, thereby needing pull requests to merge the new versions of the codes with the master branch
 * Used the following commands in the CLI in Gitpod to for version control:
     * `git add .`